In Catholic Primary Schools

 For information relating to State School Religious Education please contact your school Principal.

-In the Cairns Diocese Sacramental preparation is a Parish-based, family-centred process which is supported by the Catholic school in RE classes and by catechists in the State school system.
+In the Cairns Diocese Sacramental preparation is a Parish-based, family-centred process which is supported by the Catholic school in Religion classes and by catechists in the State school system.

 Please contact the school or Parish Priest for further information.
 Contact details can be found in the ‘Our Schools’ section of this website.